Masthead header

 What camera and lenses do you use?

 I get this question more than any other.
 I don’t actually believe that the camera and lenses that you use make you a better photographer.
-You can have the most expensive camera in the world, but without knowledge, creativity, passion and eye, you may as well be using a disposable Kodak camera.
-But, for the record, I use a Pentax k20d and my most used lens is the Sigma 70-300 f4-5.6, which is an incredibly cheap lens.
-I also use a variety of Pentax manual lenses kept from my old film camera days.
-All my lenses are used on manual focus.
+You can have the most expensive camera in the world, but without knowledge, creativity, passion and a good eye, you may as well be using a disposable Kodak camera.
+But, for the record, I use a Pentax k1 and k3 and my most used lenses are:

 You crop your photos don’t you?